Nominate someone for the People’s Choice Signs of Sustainability Award!

 Each year since 2006, Sustainable Tompkins has kept watch for “signs” of sustainable decision-making, practice and action emerging throughout our community.
 It started by chance at our annual holiday potluck dinner for people in the local social justice and sustainability movement.
 Board member Marian Brown put together a slideshow of some of the past year’s accomplishments as part of the evening’s entertainment and handed out certificates noting the contributions of 30 different organizations, businesses, and individuals.
 People loved it, and immediately started pointing out other contributions that weren’t in the slideshow.

 Over the next 7 years, the annual Signs of Sustainability awards grew rapidly as Tompkins County ramped up hundreds of sustainability-minded projects and enterprises.
 In 2013, Sustainable Tompkins recognized 420 awardees at their exhibit and reception.
 All told, 1,617 awards were given out between 2006 and 2013.
 With Marian Brown’s departure from the Ithaca area last summer, Sustainable Tompkins is starting a new chapter for our community sustainability awards.

-Sustainable Tompkins’ purpose in annually showcasing these community “signs of sustainability” is multifaceted: to demonstrate what is possible; to encourage the adoption of more sustainable practices; to make the public aware of sustainable enterprises to patronize; and to make you aware of sustainability-related programs and activities in which you can get involved.
-Let’s hope 2014 proves to be equally as rich in new “signs of sustainability” as we spotted in 2013.
-If so, it will be an even happier New Year for us all!
+Sustainable Tompkins’ purpose in annually showcasing these community “signs of sustainability” is multifaceted: to demonstrate what is possible, to encourage the adoption of more sustainable practices, to make the public aware of sustainable enterprises to patronize, and to make you aware of sustainability-related programs and activities in which you can get involved.

 Photos from the December 2013 Celebration: